-Financial statements provide information from a company’s accounting documents about their economic assets and duties on a particular date, as well as their fiscal actions over a period of time.
-These statements are generally prepared according to Generally Accepted Accounting Principles (GAAP), which are the standards issued by the American Institute of Certified Public Accountants (AICPA), but they could also be ready on other comprehensive basis of accounting, for example cash basis or tax basis, based upon the requirements of the users.
+Financial statements provide advice from an organization’s accounting documents about their economic resources and duties on a particular date, as well as their fiscal actions over a time period.
+These statements are generally prepared according to Generally Accepted Accounting Principles (GAAP), that would be the criteria issued by the American Institute of Certified Public Accountants (AICPA), but they may also be ready on other comprehensive basis of accounting, such as money basis or tax basis, depending on the requirements of their consumers.

 The balance sheet, also called statement of financial position, is a overview of a firm’s accounts as of a particular date, generally the final day of the financial year.
 The balance sheet is composed of 3 components: assets, liabilities, and ownership equity or net worth, with assets in one segment and obligations and net worth in another, with the 2 departments balancing.
 The difference between assets and liabilities is that a business’s net worth or equity.
 A business’s assets also equal their liabilities plus owner’s equity, which may show how the resources were financed, either by borrowing funds (liability) or using the operator’s cash (owner equity).

 The statement of cash flows reveals how fluctuations in the balance sheet and income statement impact cash and cash equivalents.
 Additionally, it demonstrates operating, investing, and financing activities.
 The statement of cash flows helps management and investors determine the short term viability of a company, specifically their ability to cover expenses.
 As a CPA I analyze these three financial statements and their supporting documentation provided by the company and assesses the total accounting principles used.
 From this info I then create an audited financial statement which will include an impression, either qualified or unqualified, about the essence of the financial documents.